-Regarded as one of the top up-and-coming mentors in women’s basketball, Tartamella’s coaching career has been forged over a nine-year tenure assisting St. John’s all-time winningest coach Kim Barnes Arico (2003-12).
-Beginning as a Red Storm graduate assistant in 2002, Tartamella, 34, worked his way through the ranks and served as Barnes Arico’s associate head coach for the four seasons leading up to his elevation to head coach.
-He has been an integral part of a staff that has been to five NCAA Tournaments, including St. John’s run to its first-ever NCAA Sweet 16 in 2012.
-As a program, St. John’s has been to the NCAA Tournament eight times, five with Tartamella on staff.
+Regarded as one of the top up-and-coming mentors in women’s basketball, Tartamella’s coaching career was forged over a nine-year tenure assisting St. John’s all-time winningest coach, Kim Barnes Arico .
+Beginning as a Red Storm graduate assistant in 2002, Tartamella, 36, worked his way through the ranks and served as Barnes Arico’s associate head coach for the four seasons leading up to his elevation to head coach.
+He has been an integral part of a staff that has been to six NCAA Tournaments, including St. John’s run to its first-ever NCAA Sweet 16 in 2012.
+As a program, St. John’s has been to the NCAA Tournament nine times.

-In his 10-year career with the Red Storm, Tartamella has played a vital role in helping turn around the St. John’s women’s basketball program and lead it to its present successes.
-During Tartamella’s tenure, St. John’s has advanced to 10 BIG EAST Tournaments, two Women's National Invitation Tournament appearances, including a WNIT Quarterfinals in 2007-08, and five NCAA Tournaments, including the program’s first NCAA Tournament berth in more than 17 years during the 2005-06 campaign, and St. John's first-ever NCAA Regional Semifinal appearance in 2011-12.
-Tartamella has coached 22 All-BIG EAST and All-Rookie players, 15 All-Met selections and has enjoyed many a national Top 25 ranking during his time at St. John’s, including a program-best No. 13 Associated Press ranking during the 2011-12 campaign.
+In his career with the Red Storm, Tartamella has played a vital role in helping turn around the St. John’s women’s basketball program and ushering its present success.
+During Tartamella’s tenure, St. John’s has advanced to 11 BIG EAST Tournaments, three WNITs, and six NCAA Tournaments, including the program’s first Big Dance berth in more than 17 years during the 2005-06 campaign and the team’s first-ever appearance in the Sweet 16 during the 2011-12 season.
+Tartamella has coached 27 All-BIG EAST and All-Rookie players, 15 All-Met selections and has enjoyed many a national Top 25 ranking during his time at St. John’s, including a program-best No. 13 Associated Press ranking during the 2011-12 campaign.

-In 2008-09, Tartamella’s first season as associate head coach, he helped then-freshman Da’Shena Stevens become one of the best rookies in St. John’s history, as she broke the rookie scoring record and became the second player in program history to earn BIG EAST Freshman of the Year.
+In 2008-09, Tartamella’s first season as associate head coach, he helped then-freshman Da’Shena Stevens become one of the best rookies in St. John’s history, as she broke the freshman scoring record and became the second player in program history to earn BIG EAST Freshman of the Year honors.
 Stevens further developed under his tutelage, as she was named a 2010 Associated Press All-American Honorable Mention Selection, an All-BIG EAST First Team honoree and the 2010 MBWA Player of the Year.

 Tartamella is also known for his recruiting prowess and has consistently brought in top-rated talent for the Red Storm.
 Highlighting his role as recruiting coordinator was the 2009-10 class that ESPN.com ranked as 10th best in the nation and No. 1 in the BIG EAST.
-The class, seniors during the 2012-13 season, included All-BIG EAST Freshmen Shenneika Smith and Nadirah McKenith, who blossomed into national headliners as they both were selected in the 2013 WNBA draft and both signed professional contracts in the summer of 2013, among their many collegiate accolades and records broken.
-For the upcoming 2013-14 season, Tartamella signed four new players to his roster, including two transfers from the Atlantic Coast Conference in Danaejah Grant, a former McDonald's All-American Team Nominee and New Jersey Gatorade Player of the Year Finalist, and Selina Archer, formerly ranked No. 39 as center and 86th overall for the class of 2010.
-His two rookies for his second season as head coach include Aaliyah Lewis, a four-star point guard, ranked No. 22 at her position by ESPN HoopGurlz and Jade Walker, HoopGurlz's 63rd best guard/forward in the country.
-The foursome joins a McKenith, Smith, All-Met Freshman of the Year Aliyyah Handford in a list of successful recruits for Tartamella and the Red Storm.
+The class, seniors during the 2012-13 Season, included All-BIG EAST Freshmen Shenneika Smith and Nadirah McKenith, who blossomed into national headliners as they both were selected in the 2013 WNBA draft and signed professional contracts that summer.